Retainers: a patient’s best friend

 But I have fixed retainers; won’t these keep my teeth straight?

-If you had private orthodontic treatment at Total Orthodontics, you will have been provided with fixed retainers as well as removable retainers.
+If you’ve had private orthodontic treatment at Total Orthodontics, you are likely to have been provided with fixed retainers as well as removable retainers.
 Fixed retainers consist of a thin wire, which is permanently attached to the back of your teeth, ensuring they stay put.
 While fixed retainers provide extra security against relapse (your teeth moving back to where they started), they’re only fitted to the front six teeth, so it’s really important for you to wear your removable retainers as well, as instructed by your specialist orthodontist or therapist.

-So, don’t worry if your retainers do become misplaced, you’re certainly not the first patient this has happened to and you won’t be the last.
-Just make sure you get in touch with us, so we can advise you on the best course of action.
+So, don’t worry if your retainers do become misplaced – you’re certainly not the first patient this has happened to, and you won’t be the last.
+Just make sure you get in touch with us as soon as you can, so we can advise you on the best course of action.